AABearBots/First-Closed-Doors-Competition/README.md

 Poloniex fees are explained [here](https://poloniex.com/fees/).

-That said, the competition does NOT take fees into consideration while calculating the ranking and competition results.
+The competition does take fees into consideration while calculating the ranking and competition results.
+For that reason, fees are factored in the available balance served by the platform.

 ### Ranking